liamdln/vaur-website/README.md

 ## Contributions

-Please contribute only in the following files:
+Please contribute only in the following files/folders:

 ### Scripts